Frequently Asked Questions & LQA Criteria

 What is the LQA process?

-Any property sold through Vail-Beaver Creek Central Reservations or the Vail Valley Partnership undergoes a detailed initial inspection and is assigned an LQA rating: Diamond, Platinum, Gold, Silver or Bronze.
+The LQA Program has been offered to Vail Valley rental properties since 1999.
+The program provides a detailed interior inspection from which the unit is assigned a rating of Diamond, Platinum, Gold, Silver, or Bronze based on a specific matrix of criteria.
 Units must achieve at least a Bronze rating to be eligible for the program; sub-standard units that do not meet the minimum requirements for Bronze will not be rented.
 Every eighteen months, the unit inspection must be renewed.
 The renewals are tracked automatically by the VVP; in addition, owners who have made updates or improvements to their units may request a “re-rate inspection” at any time through their individual property managers.

 LQA Inspectors conduct this thorough inspection in each room of a property, using detailed criteria guidelines.
 Components of each room (such as flooring, walls, lighting, furnishings, etc.) are evaluated for their condition and quality.
 Once the inspection is completed, a report is issued to the property manager.
 The report details the elements that have been rated in each room, and assigns an overall unit rating.